DEGJS/fetchUtils/README.md

 You can view a demo of fetchUtils [here](http://degjs.github.io/fetchUtils/).

 ## Install
-FetchUtils is an ES6 module.
-Consequently, you'll need an ES6 transpiler ([Babel](https://babeljs.io) is a nice one) and a module loader ([SystemJS](https://github.com/systemjs/systemjs) will do the job) as part of your Javascript workflow.

 As of version 3.0.0, fetchUtils is on NPM and can be installed with
 ```
 npm install @degjs/fetch-utils